colo-speed/colo-speed-jekyll/jekyll/_articles/world-cancer-research-fund-cancer-prevention-awareness-week.md

 The COLO-SPEED team will be doing a #SarnieSwap on Monday, will you?!
 Use the hashtag to share your processed-meat-free sarnies!

-To learn more, visit the [CPAW23﻿](https://www.wcrf-uk.org/preventing-cancer/cancer-prevention-awareness-week/)w﻿eb page.
+To learn more, visit the [CPAW23](https://www.wcrf-uk.org/preventing-cancer/cancer-prevention-awareness-week/) ﻿w﻿eb page.